reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/currentuser/c8y_currentuser_logout.md

 ### Synopsis

 Logout the current user.
-This will invalidate the token associated with the user when using OAUTH_INTERNAL
+This will invalidate the token associated with the user when using OAUTH2_INTERNAL

 ```
 c8y currentuser logout [flags]